Medicines for type 2 diabetes

 You may require input from a health care professional.
 If the glucagon is not successful, you may require an injection of dextrose into your vein.

 Your diabetes care team can advise you on how to avoid a hypo and what to do if you have one.

-If you have type 2 diabetes, your risk of developing heart disease, stroke and kidney disease is increased.
+If you have type 2 diabetes, your risk of developing heart disease, stroke, foot problems, eye and kidney disease is increased.